gmarasigan/psych-brain/README.md

-# ap psychology 2023
+# AP Psychology 2023
-- gabe & gael
+by gabe & gael